Alfa Laval: United Kingdom

 Alfa Laval's head office in UK is located in Camberley, Surrey.
-Their pumps and manufacturing division has offices in Eastbourne, with further sales office in Birmingham.
+Their pumps and manufacturing division was located in Eastbourne before closing in 2023, with further sales office in Birmingham.

 Sustainability partnerships

-Much of Alfa Laval’s current development is focused on environmental solutions.
-This includes technologies for improving energy efficiency to reduce carbon emissions, meeting marine environmental regulations, and providing cleaner water.
+Much of Alfa Laval’s current development is focused on technologies for improving energy efficiency to reduce carbon emissions, meeting marine environmental regulations, and providing cleaner water.
 The company is also a participant in a number of global partnerships for improving sustainability.

 In 2018, Alfa Laval became a part-owner in Malta, Inc., for which they also supply heat transfer technologies.
 Incubated at X Development (formerly Google X), Malta Inc. is developing a new thermal energy storage solution that will enable the shift to renewable energy sources.

 Also in 2021, Alfa Laval and Wallenius Marine formed a joint venture called AlfaWall Oceanbird.
 The partnership aims to supply wind propulsion solutions for the shipping industry, in order to reduce emissions.